phil-anderson/jamming-with-code/max-non-contiguous-subset/README.md

 way, way faster.

 It's still fairly heavy on the recursion though, and as a result can hit stack overflow on large lists.
-I have a non-recursive approach in mind that would have negligible heap and stack impact, and also be alittle more performant still, but I've already spent way more time than is healthy on this.
+I have a non-recursive approach in mind that would have negligible heap and stack impact, and also be a little more performant still, but I've already spent way more time than is healthy on this.

 Interesting problem though.